 Holidays are culturally significant events that retailers cannot miss.
-With the American holidays being so popular, retailers have a lot of pressure to produce timely and memorable marketing campaigns.
-We’ve pulled together a list containing “the” holidays 2021 that businesses cannot ignore so you can get a head start planning your year’s schedule.
+With the American holidays being so popular, retailers are pressured to produce timely and memorable marketing campaigns.
+We’ve pulled together a list containing “the” holidays that businesses cannot miss ignore so you can get a head start planning your year’s schedule.

 New Year’s Day (Jan.
 1)